harrypower/CHIPdocs/chip_headless_setup.md

 `nmcli device wifi list`

 You should see the ssid for your hotspot or router!
+Do the following to connect to your hotspot or router.
+Note put your SSID and your password in the following where it shows to:

 `sudo nmcli device wifi connect '(your wifi network name/SSID)' password '(your wifi password)' ifname wlan0`